All-About-Berlin/ursus/README.md

 - A `url` key is added.
 - An `entries` field is added, with a reference to all Entries.

 The Context is created and transformed by `FileContextProcessor`s and `ContextProcessor`s.
-You can write your own.
+You can write your own. `FileContextProcessor`s create a Context for an individual Entry. `ContextProcessor`s transform the global context after all Entries are processed.

 ### Renderers